 Meanwhile, a sister language is one in the same language family, such as Spanish as compared to Portuguese and vice versa, while a sister city is a municipality that has established a cultural-exchange connection with a city in another country.
 In construction, to sister is to strengthen a structural element by attaching a similar component to it.

-8 Responses to “The Meanings and Variations of “Sister””
+8 thoughts on “The Meanings and Variations of “Sister””

 In carpentry, if you reinforce a joist or a rafter by adding another one alongside it, that is called “sistering”, and the added joist or rafter is called a “sister”.